roman-milk/roman-milk.github.io/brandi-and-kelly.md

- ****** Brandi and Kelly Ch.
-04 ****** byStoryTeller07© "No!
+===

+"No!
 I haven't!"
 Brandi managed to reply in fury.
 Brandi wanted to say it had all been forced upon her but the intensity and submission of the last few days couldn't be explained away so easily.

  "OK, hang tight I'll be back in a few," and Cindy left the changing room.